getzola/zola/docs/content/documentation/content/shortcodes.md

 Malformed values will be silently ignored.

+Both type of shortcodes will also get either a `page` or `section` variable depending on where they were used and a `config` one.
+Those values will overwrite any arguments passed to a shortcode so shortcodes should not use arguments called like one of these.

 ### Shortcodes without body

 Simply call the shortcode as if it was a Tera function in a variable block.
 All the examples below are valid